 The Development Agency of Serbia (RAS) has around a hundred active projects at any given moment, which confirms the fact that Serbia is an extremely attractive investment destination.
 At the same time, there is a growing number of foreign investments that imply the transfer of higher-level technology.
 In the period ahead, RAS will continue to work intensively on the inclusion of local companies in international supply chains.

-The Tokyo Metropolitan Government estimates that over the 18 year period between the announcement of Tokyo 2020 in 2013 and 2030 – 10 years after the actual games – Japan would see an economic impact of ¥32.3trn (€248 bln) for hosting the event.
-They also expect the number of people in employment to rise by 1.94 million nationwide.
+The Tokyo Metropolitan Government estimates that over the 18 year period between the announcement of Tokyo 2020 in 2013 and 2030 – 10 years after the actual games – Japan would see an economic impact of ¥32.3trn (€248 bln) for hosting the event, with the number of people in employment to rise by 1.94 million nationwide

 Japanese crafts are as old as Japan itself.
 Rural crafts were made with natural materials to provide for daily necessities, and with time they became increasingly complex and sophisticated.
 Crafts were then produced to be exported and to help the economy.